samikshaupadhyay/Symbl.ai/README.md

 ### 1.Base URL:
 All Symbl APIs use the base URL ``` https://api.symbl.ai/v1/ ```
 ### 2.Endpoint:
- `/v1/conversations` | Returns the conversation object that provides Conversation Intelligence like Topics, Action Items, Questions, etc. | [Conversation API](/docs/conversation-api/introduction)
+ `/v1/conversations` - Returns the conversation object that provides Conversation Intelligence like Topics, Action Items, Questions, etc. - Supported API: [Conversation API](/docs/conversation-api/introduction)
 ### 3.Parameters:
  To get specific data from the server, Symbl has parameters depending on the API.
 ### 4.Authentication:
 To identify a developer and keep track of the number of customers, we need authentication.
 Symbl uses OAuth2.0 Protocol for Authentication.
-Steps for API Authentication on the Symbl Platform -- Login to the Symbl Platform
+Steps for API Authentication on the Symbl Platform
+- Login to the Symbl Platform
---From your homepage note down your App id and App Secret.
-It is advised to keep them confidential and handy --To generate Access Token, make a POST to the Endpoint: ``` https://api.symbl.ai/oauth2/token:generate```
+- From your homepage note down your App id and App Secret.
+It is advised to keep them confidential and handy
+- To generate Access Token, make a POST to the Endpoint: ``` https://api.symbl.ai/oauth2/token:generate```